 About

-Barry Palmer, the original designer, is a graduate in Mechanical Engineering from U.C.
+We wish to acknowledge Barry Palmer, the original Sevtec designer, a graduate in Mechanical Engineering from U.C.
 Berkeley.
 In the early 60’s he began designing and flying flexible wing hang gliders, what would be the very start of the modern hang gliding movement.
 He designed, built and test flew snowmobile engined aircraft he called “ultra-light” (as registered with the FAA in the Experimental Category) in 1967, at the very start of the Ultralight aircraft movement.
 He has been plying the waters of (mainly) Florida and Puget Sound country in airboats and sevs of his design over the past 25 years, while serving as a staff engineer in aerospace, working on projects from rocket engines to spacecraft components and acoustics).
 Today he is retired and lives in Monroe, WA.

 Amphibious Marine, Inc. took over his hovercraft kits business in 2008.